-Natalie was born and raised in Jaffa.
+Natalie Levy, Senior Fellows Project Coordinator, was born and raised in Jaffa.
 She is a PhD student in sociology at Tel Aviv University and a social activist.
 She holds a BA and Teaching Certificate in political science and an MA in sociology and anthropology, both from Tel Aviv University.
-She has worked in the field of conflict resolution, community development and education for the past decade in a variety of non-profit organizations, with her doctoral work, for which she received the President of Israel’s Prize for Doctoral Research, focusing on comparing intentional versus “accidental” Jewish-Arab schools.
-For the last three years, she has led the organizing efforts of lecturers and adjuncts at Tel Aviv University, and she is active in organizing university and college lecturers in Israel to improve their employment conditions.
+She has worked in the field of conflict resolution, community development and education for the past decade in a variety of non-profit organizations, with her doctoral work, for which she received the President of Israel’s Prize, focusing on comparing intentional versus “accidental” Jewish-Arab schools.
+For the last three years, she has led organization of lecturers and adjuncts at Tel Aviv University, and she is active in organizing university and college lecturers in Israel to improve their employment conditions.

-Nazier Magally is a Shaharit senior fellow, and a writer and journalist who lives and works in Nazareth.
-He served as editor-in-chief of Al-Ittihad, Israel’s only Arabic-language daily.
-A former member of the editorial staff of Eretz-Aheret, Mr. Magally is a columnist about matters of Israel for the London-based newspaper Asharq Alawsat, and the host of several news magazines on the Second Channel of Israeli television.
-Mr. Magally teaches at Bir Zeit University on the West Bank, and has taught at Ben Gurion University.
+Nazir Magally is a writer and journalist who lives and works in Nazareth.
+He served as editor-in-chief of Al-Ittihad, Israel’s only Arabic-language daily, and taught at Ben Gurion University.
+He taught investigative journalism at Birzeit University and was a presenter on Channel 2.
+In 2013 he joined the Abu Dhabi research institute as a fellow.
+He presently is a columnist about matters of Israel for the London-based newspaper Asharq Alawsat, and hosts a weekly radio show on the Mekan radio station.
+He frequently appears on Arab-language TV to discuss Israel and its relationship with the Arab world.
 He is a long-time activist in matters concerning the relations between Jews and Arabs in Israel and the region.
-In 2003, he led a delegation of Arab and Jewish notables to Auschwitz with Father Emile Shofani.
+In 2003, together with Father Emile Shofani he led a delegation of 500 Arab and Jewish notables from Israel and France to Auschwitz.

-Dr. Ofer Sitbon heads the Corporations and Society Clinic in the College of Law and Business, and is a lecturer in law, society and social change.
+Dr. Ofer Sitbon leads Shaharit’s program in economics and society.
+He also serves as co-director, together with Prof. Dani Filc and Dr. Eilon Schwartz, of a joint research project of the Van Leer Jerusalem Institute and Shaharit entitled “Towards a Popular Classes-Based Political Economy.”
+He serves as the Head of the Corporations and Society Clinic in the College of Law and Business, and is a lecturer in law, society and social change.
 He holds a Ph.D. from Tel Aviv University’s Faculty of Law.
 His dissertation focused on an attempt to include corporate social responsibility considerations during the recent Company Law Reform in England.
 Sitbon holds a first degree (magna cum laude) in law and philosophy from the Hebrew University of Jerusalem, and an LLM (summa cum laude) from Tel Aviv University.
 He was the editor (2007-2012) of the academic journal Ma’asei Mishpat, which he co-founded.
-Since January 2018 he has served as co-director, together with Prof. Dani Filc and Dr. Eilon Schwartz, of a joint research project of the Van Leer Jerusalem Institute and Shaharit entitled “Towards a Popular Classes-Based Political Economy."